 The Himba tribe in the north of Namibia, with an estimated 50.000 people, are still living the way their ancestors did.
-Not many cultures have managed to withstand the ever-growing technological world like the Himba tribe did.
+Not many cultures have managed to withstand the ever-growing technological world like the Himba tribe have.
 Dressed in nothing more than a loin cloth made out of animal skin, the Himba people challenge the modern world in managing to live according to their beliefs and traditions.

 The Ova-Himba (as they are actually called) have managed to maintain their original true culture over the years.
 In recent years, they have allowed tourists to visit their villages to show them how they live.
 Surprisingly enough, the Himba are not very affected by these visits and have not changed like other tribes in the world unfortunately have.
 In Namibia there are currently 13 different ethnic groups, of which the Himba tribe might be the most interesting to visit.
 When planning your trip to Namibia, try to include a visit to the Himba tribe.
 Read also our Namibia travel guide when planning your holiday.